Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Application to Interactive Decision Making: Bandit Learnability and Beyond

-\end{theorem} In particular, when the model class $\cM$ is convex (i.e. $\coM=\cM$), \cref{thm:logp-upper-lower} provides polynomially matching lower and upper bounds for learning $\cM$.
-For such convex model class, the upper bound of \cref{eqn:lower-upper-logp} is always better than \cref{eqn:lower-upper-logM} (and also better than the result of \citet{foster2022complexity}), as by definition we have
+In particular, when the model class $\cM$ is convex (i.e. $\coM=\cM$) and $\CKL=O(1)$, \cref{thm:logp-upper-lower} provides lower and upper bounds for learning with $\cM$ that match up to a quadratic factor.\arxiv{ Indeed, for convex model classes, the upper bound of \eqref{eqn:lower-upper-logp} is always tighter than \eqref{eqn:lower-upper-logM} (and also tighter than the result in \citet{foster2022complexity}), as by definition we have